meleangelo/segnet/README.md

 XXXXXXXXXXXXX need to list the specific files for Stat Transfer

-Need to run the following script in sequence
+Then run the following file to extract the data and save in .csv.

 extract_addhealth.R

-This will extract the relevant data and save in .csv format

 ## 2. create variables and datasets
 Need to run the following scripts in sequence.

-sample_addhealth.R

-datasets_addhealth.R
+1. sample_addhealth.R : this will collect the sample used in estimation.

+2. datasets_addhealth.R: this will generate the datasets

-This will create the files used in estimation and for descriptive stats.
+This will create the files used for descriptive stats.

 The final datasets for the estimation using Rmpi and ergm are obtained by running the following script.

-datasets_for_estimation.R
+3. datasets_for_estimation.R: this create the files for estimation using parallelization through the package Rmpi.

 This will create the files used in estimation.
 It creates school fractions of each race and edge covariates to include in the formula for estimation.
-This creates a set of .Rdata files from the saturated sample, which is the one used in the estimation exercise
+It will generate a set of .Rdata files from the saturated sample of Add Health, which is the one used in the estimation exercise

 ## 3. plots
 link to file